High Weald self catering farmstay

 The 29 bus passes the door travelling between Brighton and Tunbridge Wells.
 The nearest stations are Buxted (4 miles) and Haywards Heath (14 miles) and you can get a taxi from either.

-Responsible travel: High Weald self catering farmstay
+Responsible tourism: High Weald self catering farmstay

 The Stables is in a truly beautiful and unspoilt natural environment and we want to share with visitors in the best ways, information about the natural resources at Home Farm.
 We provide general information within the visitorís folder about the farm, the wildflower meadow and the woodland.
 We provide reference books and binoculars for visitors.
 There are notices on the going into the field by the pond giving information about the wildlife focuses for the month, for example in April drawing attention to cowslips, bugle and yellow rattle.